puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 See the [Command Line Options](#command-line-options) section for option flags that can be passed to the CLI.

-For windows a powershell script is provided and configured via the module's classes
+For Windows nodes, a separate method that uses a PowerShell script should be used: [Windows docs](#windows)

 ## Installation

-The puppet face requires the [chloride](https://rubygems.org/gems/chloride) gem to be in place in the puppet ruby stack (not puppetserver).This gem only needs to be installed on the bastion host performing the command line operations.
+The puppet face requires the [chloride](https://rubygems.org/gems/chloride) gem to be in place in the puppet ruby stack (not puppetserver).

 This gem can be installed manually with the following command: